 Put it this way.
-How many clicks does it takes before you get frustrated?
+How many clicks does it take before you get frustrated?
 What happens next when you get frustrated with the site?
 Go somewhere else.
 Period.
-So, would you rather lose your potential clients to your rivals because they cannot find what they are looking for in your website?
+So, would you rather lose your potential clients to your rivals because they cannot find what they are looking for on your website?
 Of course, you wouldn’t!

 Can we break the 3-click rule?